 Can Hermit Crabs Hear Music?

 Many hermit crab owners like to play music as entertainment for their pets.
-While some claim that hermits love it, others find no reaction whatsoever.
+While some claim that hermit crabs love it, others observe no reaction.

-Likewise, high-pitched music may be completely outside of your hermit crab’s range of hearing.
-That means playing the violin may be less effective than playing on a drum.
+Likewise, high-pitched music may be outside of a hermit crab’s range of hearing, which means playing the violin may be less impactful than playing the drum.

-If you want to experiment with what music your hermit crab can detect, a little trial and error will help.
-You can adjust an equalizer to increase or decrease the bass and treble accordingly.
-Then, watch how your hermits react.
+If you want to experiment with what music your hermit crab can detect, you’ll need to experiment.
+Adjust the equalizer to increase or decrease the bass and treble.

 Can Hermit Crabs Hear You?

-A hermit crab may be able to hear the sound of your voice.
-The deeper and louder your voice is, the more likely the sound is to be detected.
-Higher-pitch voices or those that are very quiet will have little effect.
+The deeper and louder your voice, the more likely the sound will be detected by hermit crabs.
+Higher-pitch or quiet voices will have little effect.

-Most of all, a hermit crab will hear you based on your footsteps and movements.
+Hermit crabs will mostly hear you based on your footsteps and movements.
 Approaching the tank with heavy strides will produce stronger vibrations than a speaking voice.
-Likewise, tapping your finger on the substrate within the tank will make your presence known better than calling your hermit.
+Likewise, tapping your finger on the substrate in the tank will be more impactful than calling a hermit.

-The closer you are to your hermit, the more likely it is to hear you.
-The idea is to let the sensory hairs along the crustacean’s legs and antennae pick up the vibrations.
-The lower the range of the sound and the heavier the vibration, the better your hermit will detect it.
+The closer you are to the hermit, the more likely it is to hear you.
+Let the sensory hairs along the hermit crab’s legs and antennae pick up the vibrations.
+The lower the range of the sound and the heavier the vibration, the more easily a hermit will detect it.

 Do Hermit Crabs Make A Noise?

-Owners even liken it to a cricket sound, but this depends on the hermit.
-A cricket sound may be more accurate, as hermit crabs use stridulation just like insects.
-This involves rubbing two body parts together to create a sound.
+Owners even liken it to a cricket sound, but this depends on the hermit crab.
+A cricket sound may be more accurate, as hermit crabs use stridulation, which involves rubbing two body parts together.

-While some owners claim the chirping noise also indicates excitement, there are no official studies to confirm this.
-Some also claim that hermit crabs chirp as a mating call.
-This isn’t quite true, but you will notice hermit crabs making the sound during mating season.
-It’s a way to scare off other males so that the loudest hermit can have a chance at reproducing.
+Some owners claim that a chirping noise also indicates excitement.
+Some also believe that hermit crabs chirp as a mating call.
+This isn’t entirely true, but you’ll notice hermit crabs making the sound during the mating season.
+It’s a way to scare off other males.

 Do Hermit Crabs Vibrate?

-This is a hermit crab’s way of saying “leave now.”
-If a chirp isn’t enough, a full-bodied shake will help do the trick.
-Depending on how intense or persistent it is, the attacking hermit may get annoyed (or scared) and decide to move on.
+If a chirp isn’t enough, a full-bodied shake may do the trick.
+Depending on the intensity or persistency, the attacking hermit may get annoyed (or scared) and decide to move on.

-Hermit crabs don’t have good hearing, but they aren’t deaf either.
-They can detect sounds in a limited frequency range and only ones that are close by.
-Watching TV at full volume or talking in a loud tone of voice shouldn’t bother your hermits.
-As long as you don’t expose it to too many vibrations, that loud music won’t make a difference to your hermit.
+Hermit crabs don’t have good hearing, but they aren’t deaf.
+They can detect sounds at a limited frequency range and only sounds that are close by.